infinitydotxyz/functions/src/aggregate-curation-ledger/README.md

 ### Firestore structure
 - collections
     - {collectionId}
         - curationCollection
-            - {curationMetadata} // used as a trigger to aggregate the ledger/blocks/periods
+            - {chainId:address} // staking contract curation metadata used as a trigger to aggregate the ledger/blocks/periods
                 - curationLedger
                     {random id} // sale event, vote event or un-vote event
                 - curationBlockRewards
                     - {curationBlockId} // a block containing the aggregated data from an hour of ledger events
                         - curationBlockUserRewards